Get the Details

 Click HERE for all the details on registration, fees, insurance, air travel, and more!

-Contact Christa Dillabaugh, education director, at firstname.lastname@example.org or 1-800-431-2624 learn how YOU can join us in the Amazon and rekindle your sense of wonder; reimagine experiential education; reinvigorate your passion for inquiry education; and redefine your definition of professional development.
+Contact Christa Dillabaugh, program director, at firstname.lastname@example.org or 1-800-431-2624 learn how YOU can join us in the Amazon and rekindle your sense of wonder; reimagine experiential education; reinvigorate your passion for inquiry education; and redefine your definition of professional development.